Protecting against terrorism and money laundering

 Section 243 of the Crimes Act 1961 (external link) states that a person could face up to 7 years’ imprisonment for engaging in a money laundering transaction.

-Why do terrorist organisations or money launderers target charities?
+Why do organisations involved in terrorism or money laundering target charities?

 - enjoy high levels of public confidence